shinyblink/sled/README.md

 ## Hardware

-Matrix consisting of ws2812b pixels.
+Matrix consisting of ws2812b pixels, or HUB75/HUB75E LED matrix panels.
-Minimum recommended size is 8x8, anything less and you won't see much of the effects.
+Minimum recommended size of a matrix is 8x8, anything less and you won't see much of the effects.

 Can handle a ~~maximum 256x256~~ pretty ridiculous matrix (switched to ints) in either plain or snake tiling.
 Plain means every row starts with the left pixel, while snake means it changes starting position every tile.